wlswotmd/gef/README.md

 * To simplify the installation script, GEF (`gef.py`) is installed to a fixed path (`/root/.gdbinit-gef.py`).
 * Also, it registers the GEF path to `/root/.gdbinit`.
 * If you want to change the location, please modify both yourself.
     * NOTE: Do not include a tilde (`~`) when describing the GEF path in `.gdbinit`.
-See [docs/FAQ.md](https://github.com/bata24/gef/blob/dev/docs/FAQ.md#the-command-to-get-the-source-eg-ptr-mangle---source-doesnt-work) to get more informations.
+See [docs/FAQ.md](https://github.com/bata24/gef/blob/dev/docs/FAQ.md#the-command-to-get-the-source-eg-ptr-mangle---source-doesnt-work) for the reason.

 ### Install (Ubuntu 22.04 or before)
 ```bash